Orimulsion: Disadvantages

+While Orimulsion is little different to fuel oil in relation to environmental impacts when burnt, being similarly susceptible to pollution mitigation techniques, it is more problematic in spill situations.

-If there is a spill while shipping over water the mixture de-emulsifies and the bitumen drops out of suspension.
+If a spill occurs during shipping over water, the Orimulsion mixture de-emulsifies, causing the bitumen to separate and no longer remain in suspension.

-It is a non-Newtonian fluid, and if it is allowed to cool below 30 °C, it will 'set'.
-Pumping becomes impossible, and there is no way of restarting operations or the flow through the pipeline again.
+Orimulsion is classified as a non-Newtonian fluid, and if its temperature drops below 30 °C, it undergoes a process referred to as 'setting'.
+Once set, it becomes extremely difficult to pump, and restarting operations or restoring the flow through the pipeline becomes impossible.

 Decreasing usage

-Orimulsion is currently used as a commercial boiler fuel in power plants worldwide (e.g., Japan, Italy and China).
-Use of fuel used to be much wider and demand was increasing.
-However, many of PDVSA's engineers were fired following the Venezuelan general strike of 2002–03.
-Orimulsion had been the pride of the PDVSA engineers, so Orimulsion fell out of favor with the key political leaders.
-As a result, the government is trying to "Wind Down" the Orimulsion program.
-The one exception is the sales of Orimulsion to China.
-The Venezuelan government has close ties to China, as it has with Cuba.
-The result is that China is still supplied with Orimulsion, while the rest of the world has either had their supplies terminated, or are still experiencing the "Wind Down" phase.
-Orimulsion still has excellent potential for domestic consumption.
+Orimulsion is currently used as a commercial boiler fuel in power plants worldwide, including countries such as Japan, Italy and China.
+Its usage was previously more widespread, and there was an increasing demand for it.
+However, following the Venezuelan general strike of 2002–03, many engineers from PDVSA were dismissed.
+Since Orimulsion had been highly regarded by these engineers, it lost favor among key political leaders.
+Consequently, the Venezuelan government has been attempting to gradually phase out the Orimulsion program, except for its sales to China.
+The Venezuelan government maintains close ties with China, similar to its relationship with Cuba.
+As a result, China continues to receive supplies of Orimulsion, while the rest of the world either had their supply terminated or is still in the process of winding down.
+Despite these developments, Orimulsion still holds great potential for domestic consumption.